Australian Human Rights Commission

 Ombudsman SA investigates complaints about South Australian government and local government agencies, conducts freedom of information reviews, and supports and monitors the implementation of the Information Sharing Guidelines.
 Anyone can lodge a complaint, and the Ombudsman can also receive information about State and local government activities confidentially from whistle-blowers.
-Further information is available at the Ombudsman SA website.
+Further information is available, in several languages, at the Ombudsman SA website.

 Telephone: (08) 8226 8699

 Toll free: 1800 182 150 (outside metro SA only)

 Police Community programs

 South Australia Police (SAPOL) conduct a range of community programs, including: Neighbourhood Watch, Home Assist, Road safety education and various school programs.
 Further detail is available on the SAPOL website.